 We also take great pride in the number of Wittenberg student athletes who have been named Academic All-America throughout the years.

+Academic All-America throughout the years.

-Men's Varsity Sports Intercollegiate teams for men are available in these 11 sports: Baseball Basketball Cross Country Football Golf Indoor Track Lacrosse Outdoor Track
+Men's Varsity Sports

+Intercollegiate teams for men are available in these 11 sports:

+Baseball

+Basketball

+Cross Country

+Football

+Golf

+Indoor Track

+Lacrosse

+Outdoor Track

+Soccer

 Swimming & Diving

 Tennis